ferrufino/ferrufino.github.io/_posts/2021-09-22-window-slidding-pattern.md

 This pattern evaluates sub-windows within an array/string/linked-list.\
 We keep a sub-window of evaluation and when a condition is met, it 'slides' to the right.

-It usually applies to problems that need to evaluate if find a continuous group (substring/subarray) are true to a desired condition.
+It usually applies to problems that need to evaluate/find a continuous sub-group (substring/subarray).

 Below I describe few samples of this pattern being applied in C++ and Swift.